 Charles to recognise ‘painful aspects’ of UK-Kenya history during state visit

-The King and Camilla will fly to Kenya next month to help mark the 60th anniversary of its independence from Britain.
+The King and Camilla will fly to the east African country to help mark the 60th anniversary of its independence from Britain.

 The King will acknowledge the “painful aspects” of the UK and Kenya’s shared history when he makes a state visit to the east African nation – his first to a Commonwealth country.

-Charles will be joined by Camilla when he flies to Kenya next month following an invitation from President William Ruto whose country is celebrating the 60th anniversary of its independence from Britain.
+Charles will be joined by Camilla when he flies to Kenya for the four-day trip, which ends on November 3, following an invitation from President William Ruto whose country is celebrating the 60th anniversary of its independence from Britain.

 Kenya became independent on December 12 1963 and the two countries have enjoyed a close relationship since, despite the violent colonial legacy of the Mau Mau uprising which led to a period known as the Emergency.